 Label "Corrected name" is not clear because the correct name is not labelled as correct name.
 To make clear that the "Corrected name" is not itself corrected but was the original spelling to be corrected it should be called "Incorrect name" (see screen shot).
 That makes sense with regard to the respective article of the ICN.

-#7 Updated by Wolf-Henning Kusber about 1 month ago
+#7 Updated by Wolf-Henning Kusber over 2 years ago

 The normal usecase "new epithet incorrectly published" to be corrected according to ICN works well.